lexibank/tlopo/out/vol3/chapter5.md

 ### 5.9.
 Gyrocarpus americanus, canoe tree, B naove, kenutri (Hernandiaceae)

 [Wheatley](../references.md#source-Wheatley1992) ([1992](../references.md#source-Wheatley1992): 114) comments that the canoe tree, Gyrocarpus americanus, is a key indicator of a region with a distinct dry season.
 It is confined to coastal strips and low coral plateaus which lie in a rain shadow during the drier season when the SE trades are prevalent.
 Because of its location and because its soft wood is easily worked, it is the tree from which dugout canoes are made in north and central Vanuatu - and this is its only use.
-It is used for the same purpose in New Ireland (Peekel1984: 192).
+It is used for the same purpose in New Ireland ([Peekel 1984](../references.md#source-Peekel1984): 192).
 On Waya Island the soft wood was used to construct simple in-shore fishing rafts, and the bark was made into a tonic and medicine for high blood pressure ([Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006)).

 The canoe tree grows to a height of 30-40 m.
 It has a smooth grey-brown trunk, which can be huge (Peekel reports a specimen 8.25 m in diameter), and a sparse crown which loses its leaves in the dry season.